saschwarz/steve-agilitynerd/content/deck-remodeling.rst

 We ultimately went with a green that was a combination of two of the greens.

 Just a few weeks ago I used a "brightener" product and a power washer to clean the deck (after protecting all the plants).
-That wasn't too bad.
+That wasn't too bad at about 4 hours.
 Then I went around with a drill and tightened down all the screw heads that were sticking up slightly on the weather wood.

-Then the wait was on for a dry day - I guessed right and even though it was in the mid/upper 80s two days later we taped everything up and brushed on the stain in a 5 hour odyssey and the deck was done!
+Then the wait was on for a dry day that wasn't too hot - I guessed right and even though it was in the mid/upper 80s two days later we taped everything up and brushed on the stain in a 5 hour odyssey and the deck was done!
 The rain came 16 hours later on the day that was predicted to be dry; glad I didn't wait.
 After all the prep and staining work I can see why people pay to have that work done!

 .. raw:: html